skeeto/optparse/README.md

 # Optparse

+(Note that this is a shameless copy of the [parent `skeeto/optparse` repo](https://www.github.com/skeeto/optparse),  except that `const` is used where reasonable;  non-ambiguous partial long options are handled, a la GNU getopt_long;  and I added text below mentioning that this extends `getopt` to non-POSIX systems,  which I consider to be a Big Deal.
+Other than that,  it's the same code.)

 Optparse is a public domain, portable, reentrant, embeddable, getopt-like option parser.
 As a single header file, it's trivially dropped into any project.
 It supports POSIX getopt option strings, GNU-style long options,